The Health and Safety at Work Act 1974

 The Vice-Chancellor (VC) has the overall day to day responsibility for health and safety matters at the University.
 The VC delegates responsibility for undertaking aspects of these duties through line management and identified roles.
 The following people are identified as having responsibilities (in addition to any other responsibilities under other health and safety policy) for the management of first aid in those areas, and for those relevant persons, that fall under their control:

-Head of Department/Service are responsible for ensuring that:
+Heads of Department or Service are responsible for ensuring that:

 Safety, Health and Employee Wellbeing will: